Return to Home Return to Overview Strategy Guide

 Return

-Ura will start swirling all players around her in a vortex, capturing them after a moment and then teleporting herself and them to her spawn point.
+Ura will start swirling all players within 1500 range around her in a vortex, capturing them after a moment and then teleporting herself and them to her spawn point.
 Captured players are affected identically as with Pressure Blast: they will be unable to move or use skills until Dispel is used to free them or they die due to the bubbles popping.

 Steam Prison

 All projectiles originating inside the arena will be reflected back to their caster, which can quickly down an unprepared individual.
-The walls also inflict Knockback to players attempting to exit the cage, preventing these movements unless the players are provided with Stability.
-Blinks, shadowsteps and portals also let players exit.
+The walls also inflict Knockback to players attempting to exit the cage, this can be mitigated by giving

 Autoattack Chain